henrik42/solo/README.md

 It delivers

-* the hosting HTML page at `/spa`: this loads the JS main module, look into `solo.web.spa/the-page`
+* the hosting HTML page at `/spa`: this then makes the browser load the JS main module (look into `solo.web.spa/the-page`)

         [:script {:src "out/solo-spa.js" :type "text/javascript"}]